-- Attending all classes is correlated to student success.
-What does attendance look like in an asynchronous online course?
-It looks like logging in multiple times a week. - There is much research about the importance of this correlated to student success.
-This is why we have an absence/presence policy in our course.
+Attending all classes is correlated to student success.
 Missing the equivalent of two and a half weeks in this course results in not being able to pass.
-I will include this message in the welcoming video as it comes up with roughly one student per term. - In other words, it is not possible to pass this course if you disappear for a time period and then dump assignments all at once by the late assignment deadline of the end of Week 7.
-Please remember this is your late assignment deadline and no late assignments will count towards your grade past this date.

-Rushing through the material and attempting to "assignment dump" impedes one's own learning and affects other classmates as well as there is peer interaction in this course.
-It also shows the low quality of the work.
-There are many metrics on Canvas available to instructors and my hope is to never look at them!
+It is not possible to pass this course if you disappear for a time period and then dump assignments all at once.
+This impedes one's own learning and affects other classmates as well.
+These metrics are all available to instructors and my hope is to never look at them!
 The films, lectures, and discussions we engage with in class are crucial to your participation in the course as well.
 Please know that communicating with your instructor is important.
-These policies are in place to help all of us engage in a healthy online learning environment.